hakngrow/aavegotchi-dapp/README.md

 ### Displaying the Aavegotchi SVG

 Next we have to display the selected Aavegotchi's image.
 All the Aavegotchi SVG’s are stored within the blockchain itself.
-Base on the [Aavegotchi Documentation](https://docs.aavegotchi.com/diamond-facets/svgfacet.sol) the method to use is `getAavegotchiSvg(tokenId)`.
-This method requires passing an Aavegotchis Id as a parameter.
+Base on the [Aavegotchi Documentation](https://docs.aavegotchi.com/diamond-facets/svgfacet.sol), the method to use is `getAavegotchiSvg(tokenId)`.
+This method requires passing an Aavegotchi Id as a parameter.

-Every time we select a Aavegotchi we want to render the SVG within our `SelectedGotchi` component.
+When we select a Aavegotchi, we want to render the SVG within our `SelectedGotchi` component.
 We will use a new `useEffect()` hook that will trigger every time `selectedGotchi`, `gotchis` or `contract` changes:
 ```
 //App.tsx